Nature and landscape

 Management of the green spaces is therefore designed to make the airfield less attractive to birds.
 Most of the open spaces are managed as extensively used high-grass meadows.
 This is both environmentally friendly and also helps to reduce the risk of bird strikes.
 The high grass makes it difficult for birds of prey to spot their prey on the ground and it also discourages flocking birds from settling there.

-Specific steps have also been taken to reduce the birds’ food supply – for instance weasels are encouraged because as mousers they compete with birds of prey in hunting small mammals.
+Specific steps have also been taken to reduce the birds’ food supply – for instance weasels are encouraged because they compete with birds of prey in hunting small mammals.

 Preserving the ecological value of natural spaces also requires action to protect these green spaces from the impact of building projects.
 Flughafen Zürich AG is obliged to establish in advance the ecological value of the green spaces that it intends to build on and to offset this with measures of equivalent value.
-This can be done by upgrading areas elsewhere, for example during the reporting year two existing nature conservation areas were upgraded to compensate for the green areas on which THE CIRCLE was built.
+This can be done for example by upgrading areas elsewhere.